hay/chantek/README.md

     # This command can be reached under both 'hello' and 'hola'

+## Cacheable
+To indicate that a command is cacheable simple write a constant in your command like this:

+    CACHEABLE = True

 # Who's Chantek?
 "Api" pronounced in Dutch means "monkey", and [Chantek](https://en.wikipedia.org/wiki/Chantek) is a very special monkey.
 He's mastered sign language, and even understands spoken English.
 Given the fact that API's are all about communication, it made sense to name a HTTP server after a monkey that speaks English.